HEADS-project/methodology/heads_methodology/kevoree-platform-integration/components/component.md

 The core will match every KevoreeInject annotated field and will look for a instance of its interface.

 The provided interfaces are :
  * Logger : Offers a way to log messages.
-For more detail read the [Logger](../logger.md) page
  * Context : Provider accessors to the node node, the instance path and the instance name.
  * ModelService : Offers operators on the node's model.
 For example you can use it to publish a new model, which will be adapted by the core.